SatrioAri/FarmingSimulator25/README.md

 **Farming Simulator** is a casual farming simulation game where players manage a small farm over a 90-day season.
 Buy seed boxes from the store, plant crops in your fields, water them daily, and harvest when ready to earn coins.
 The game features a gacha-style seed box system with varying rarities, quality-based harvest bonuses, and a highscore system to track your farming achievements.

-This project was developed as a JavaFX GUI application, demonstrating object-oriented programming principles, MVC architecture, and modern UI/UX design.
+This project was developed as a JavaFX GUI application, demonstrating object-oriented programming principles, MVC architecture, and cool design.

 ---